Glossary

 Clevis U shaped coupling, with pin holes, intended to accept a male mount in the gap.

-Closed length The distance measured between two fixed points, on the the tube, and the rod when the rod is fully retracted.
+Closed length The distance measured between two fixed points, on the tube, and the rod when the rod is fully retracted.

 Duty cycle The expected frequency of operation of the cylinder.